Stephen J. Terrell, PsyD, SEP

 It was his experience as a clinician and single parent of two adopted sons, along with his understanding of the ACE (Adverse Childhood Experience) study- a highly recognized study on Developmental Trauma, that Terrell came to the realization that there needed to be a way to reach non-verbal, or early developmental trauma, without spoken language.
-Out of this realization he developed Transforming Touch® and a training program designed for understanding and healing developmental trauma: “Transforming the Experience-Based Brain: An Integrative Neurodevelopmental Approach to the treatment of Developmental Trauma”.
+Out of this realization he developed Transforming Touch® and a training program designed for understanding and healing developmental trauma: “Transforming the Experience-Based Brain: A Regulation-Based Approach to Working Developmental Trauma”.

 ELLEN M. KEATING, PsyD, SEP